 This course covers general anatomy, joint and muscle function, as well as the analysis of body movements.
 The course is designed to prepare and qualify students to work as personal trainers.
 Students learn how to: properly screen and evaluate clients for safe participation in an exercise program.
 Design and implement exercise prescriptions for multiple populations and successful client goal attainment.

-Prerequisite: Program Admission Co-requisite: ALHS 1011, ALHS 1040
+Prerequisite: Program Admission Co-requisite: ALHS 1011, ALHS 1040 trainer business as well as the legal aspects.

 SFMA 1220 | CERTIFIED PERSONAL TRAINING II (45-30-4)